Xamarin

 Then for the Xamarin.Forms MasterDetailPage stuff.

-as seen below.
-In the code-behind of MasterPage
+on the MasterDetailPage as seen below.
+In the code-behind of MasterPage,

 <MasterDetailPage xmlns="http://xamarin.com/schemas/2014/forms" xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml" xmlns:local="clr-namespace:MasterDetailPageNavigation;assembly=MasterDetailPageNavigation" x:Class="MasterDetailPageNavigation.MainPage"> <MasterDetailPage.Master> <local:MasterPage x:Name="masterPage" /> </MasterDetailPage.Master> <MasterDetailPage.Detail> <NavigationPage> <x:Arguments> <local:ContactsPage /> </x:Arguments> </NavigationPage> </MasterDetailPage.Detail> </MasterDetailPage>